-Now, imagine you're in a science fair with your trifold board.
-Only in this situation the fair never ends and you have the option to adjust both your experiment and the board itself on a consistent basis.
-However, you don't get to awkwardly stand next to it all day and see how all your teachers and classmates' parents react.
+Imagine you're in a science fair with your trifold board.
+Only in this situation, the fair never ends and you have the option to adjust both your experiment and the board itself on a consistent basis.

 In this scenario, would it help to know who was checking out your board, which aspects of it they were receptive to, and which parts of your experiment might need work to improve your grade?
 Of course, it would.

 Now, apply that principle to your business.
 In this case, your product and sales efforts are your experiment, your website is your tri-fold board, and you have the option to keep a pulse on where to improve both by tracking your website activity.